-Committee Details of the procedures Executive To enable the Board and each Board Committee to properly Audit fulfill their duties and responsibilities, they are provided with Risk Management complete and timely information about the matters in the Nomination agenda of the meetings.
-Directors are given independent access to management and the Corporate Secretary and they can freely Remuneration Others (specify) communicate with them through email or telephone.
-The Committee Members may request for additional information thru the Corporate Secretary of Management, if necessary.
+Committee Details of the procedures Executive To enable the Board and each Board Committee to properly fulfill their duties and Audit responsibilities, they are provided with complete and timely information about Risk Management the matters in the agenda of the meetings.
+Directors are given independent Nomination access to management and the Corporate Secretary and they can freely Remuneration communicate with them through email or telephone.
+Others - Corporate Governance Others - Related Party Transactions The Committee Members may request for additional information thru the Corporate Secretary of Management, if necessary.